MIT-Informatics/PreservationSimulation/README.md

 All the code to run the simulations, and the results of simulations, are published on github at github.com/MIT-Informatics/PreservationSimulation and are accessible to the public under the MIT license.
 The code consists of several parts.

 - Python programs using Python v2.7 run the actual simulations and collect the result data.
-The main program comprises sixteen modules currently.
+The main program comprises twenty-four modules currently.
 Six additional modules decode the instructions for a series of simulations and run computations in parallel to take advantage of multiple cores available in a computer.
 The programs have been tested on 2-, 4-, 8-, and 32-core systems.
 Additional modules are used to create databases of instructions to guide the simulations.

 - Bash scripts run many aspects of the processes.
 All programs, the Python and the scripts, were developed using the Cygwin library on Windows 7, 8.1, and 10.
-Some programs and scripts have been tested also on Mac OS/X.
+Some programs and scripts have been tested also on various versions of Linux and on Mac OS/X.

 - An installation procedure (bash script) can install the simulation programs on an Ubuntu Linux server, intended primarily for use on Amazon's AWS EC2 web services.
 This has been used to generate many of the results on large, multi-core machines.
 Complete testing is still required for OS/X and other versions of Linux.